How to Check the V5C Before Buying a Used Motorhome

 What to do if the V5C is Missing?

 Do not proceed with the purchase.
-A missing V5C is the most significant 'red flag' in the motorhome industry.
+A missing V5C is a significant 'red flag'.
 It prevents you from verifying the history, weights, or legal status of the vehicle.
-A genuine seller will be willing to apply for a replacement from the DVLA (which typically takes 3-5 working days online) before completing the sale.
-If you are browsing used motorhomes through a reputable dealer, they will typically manage this paperwork on your behalf.
+A genuine seller will be willing to apply for a replacement from the DVLA.
+According to official guidance, a replacement V5C costs £25 and usually arrives within 5 to 7 working days if applied for online.
+If you are browsing through motorhome dealers, they will typically manage this paperwork on your behalf.
+You can find more advice in our paperwork checklist guide.

 Frequently Asked Questions